Stryker Corporation - Consensus Indicates Potential -1.6% Downside

-Stryker Corporation found using ticker (SYK) now have 23 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 258 and 194 calculating the mean target price we have 226.91.
-Now with the previous closing price of 230.57 this would indicate that there is a downside of -1.6%.
-The day 50 moving average is 214.55 while the 200 day moving average is 197.32.
-The company has a market cap of $84,643m.
-Find out more information at: http://www.stryker.com
+Stryker Corporation with ticker code (SYK) now have 23 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 258 and 194 calculating the average target price we see 226.91.
+With the stocks previous close at 230.57 this indicates there is a potential downside of -1.6%.
+There is a 50 day moving average of 214.55 and the 200 day MA is 197.32.
+The market cap for the company is $84,643m.
+You can visit the company’s website by visiting: http://www.stryker.com

 Stryker Corporation operates as a medical technology company.
 The company operates through three segments: Orthopaedics, MedSurg, and Neurotechnology and Spine.
 The Orthopaedics segment provides implants for use in hip and knee joint replacements, and trauma and extremities surgeries.
 The MedSurg segment offers surgical equipment and surgical navigation systems, endoscopic and communications systems, patient handling, emergency medical equipment and intensive care disposable products, reprocessed and remanufactured medical devices, and other medical devices that are used in various medical specialties.
 The Neurotechnology and Spine segment provides neurotechnology products, which include products used for minimally invasive endovascular techniques; products for brain and open skull based surgical procedures; orthobiologic and biosurgery products, such as synthetic bone grafts and vertebral augmentation products; and minimally invasive products for the treatment of acute ischemic and hemorrhagic stroke.
 This segment also provides spinal implant products comprising cervical, thoracolumbar, and interbody systems that are used in spinal injury, deformity, and degenerative therapies.
 The company sells its products to doctors, hospitals, and other healthcare facilities through company-owned subsidiaries and branches, as well as third-party dealers and distributors in approximately 75 countries.
 Stryker Corporation was founded in 1941 and is headquartered in Kalamazoo, Michigan.